Vision and Purpose

 Origin

 After 10 years of denominational pastoral ministry, on May 19, 2006 Bro.
-Tobin E. Hitt received a vision showing how the God of Israel, sees our worship of Him and His Son, our Lord and Messiah, Jesus Christ.
+Tobin E. Hitt received a vision (sort of a Temple of the Nations if you will) showing how the God of Israel, sees our worship of Him and His Son, our Lord and Messiah, Jesus Christ.
 While this vision was also part of direct call on Bro.
-Tobin’s life, upon reflection, it suggests several important reminders about our worship as the Body of Christ and our role as missionaries of Christ’s salvation to all the world.
+Tobin's life, upon reflection, it suggests several reminders about our worship as the Body of Christ and our role as missionaries of Christ's salvation to all the world.

-This Hebrew typology of holocausts is now the Christian typology of burning with the very love of God (Kathryn Kuhlman comes to mind), of being consumed by God, but not ever flaming out, or losing the divine life of God’s presence in us.
-This Christian holocaust offering by the faither also corresponds to a baptism by fire (Lk.3,16), either by martyrdom or a burning bush personal encounter that empowers service for the salvation mission.
+This Hebrew typology of holocausts is now the Christian typology of burning with the very love of God (Kathryn Kuhlman comes to mind), but not flaiming out, ie losing the divine life of God's presence in us.
+This Christian holocaust by the faither also corresponds to a baptism by fire, Lk.3,16: "I baptize you with water, but someone is coming, who is more powerful than me, ..., he will baptize you with the Holy Spirit and fire", either by martyrdom or a burning bush personal encounter that empowers our salvation mission.

-The center altar, set further back in the sanctuary was the altar of sacrifice of Ezekiel 45,18ff.
-This altar received the sacrifice of Jesus, on the cross, which Hebrews 13,10 refers to “as our own altar.”
-We remember here that the blood on this cross-altar, the altar of Babylon so to speak, was the purest altar there ever was.
-This altar and this sacrifice still speak, still wash away sin, and give the new life of redemption.
+The center altar, set further back in the sanctuary was the altar of the Passover sacrifice of Ezekiel 45,18ff.
+This altar received the sacrifice of Jesus, on the cross, which Hebrews 13,10 refers to "as our own altar."
+We remember here that the blood on this cross-altar, the altar of Jesus (that was also the altar of Babylon) was the purest altar there ever was, given that God's blood was shed there.
+This altar and this last physical sacrifce and still living sacrifice still speak (1Peter2,5), still wash away sin, and give the new life of redemption.
 This mercy altar is available until the day of judgment (cf Hb.
 10,25).

-This blood on the altar sacrifice, on Jesus, is central in our time of mission prior to judgment, because it holds back the blood of God’s wrath on the world, the devil and the flesh, and all sin.
+In this vision this blood on the altar, on Jesus, is central in our time of the gospel mission prior to judgment, because as it arises it holds back the blood of God's wrath on the world, the devil and the flesh, and all sin and has allowed us to enter the sanctuary or the presence of God but now and forever. (cf Hebrews10,19).
+This upflowing blood was also the price paid for the promised sending down of another advocate, the same perpetual tongues of fire, that were first sent down on the day of the first Pentecost.

-Above these three altars the vision included a dynamic interchange of earthward lighting bolts (God’s judgment), and overflowing bowls of the blood of God’s righteous (heaven’s judgment).
-This earthward wrath is held off by the blood of mercy that rises off this center altar, and to a lesser extent by our Moses like intercessory prayers for God’s mercy and more chances to please God.
-This interchange is part of the intensifying cosmic battle whereby the dragon and a third of heaven have turned wicked and come earthward intent on devouring weak Christians and thereby keeping them out the final body of Christ (cf. Rev. 12,3).
+Above these three altars the vision included a dynamic interchange of earthward lighting bolts (God's judgment), and overflowing bowls of the blood of God's righteous judgment, heaven's judgment.
+This earthward wrath was being held off by the blood of mercy that rises off this center altar, and to a lesser extent by our Moses like intercessory prayers for God's mercy from the altar of incense.
+These interchange are part of the intensifying cosmic battle whereby the dragon and a third of heaven have turned wicked and have been thrown down earthward intent on devouring weak Christians and thereby keeping them out the final body of Christ (cf. Rev. 12,3ff).

 The pulpit of this sanctuary was directly in front of the altar of sacrifice on a lower level (the same level as the congregation).
 The preacher stood on an image of the sacrificed yet risen lamb of Revelation 5,12ff.
 This suggests that the ministry of adequately preaching salvation to all nations prior to the judgment must reflect the new risen self, the humbled self, instead of our old proud self that was crucified with Christ (cf. Romans 6,6).